 Defending yourself in the event of a dangerous or violent situation isn’t something anyone wants to think about, but should the event occur, we asked over 2,000 people how they would protect themselves if forced to do so.

-Almost 62 percent of people told us they keep a weapon in their home to protect themselves or their family.
+Almost 62 percent of people told us they keep a weapon in their home to protect themselves or their family, and if you’re not a gun person an excellent alternative to this would be to have security cameras around your home to help protect you.
 Almost 28 percent told us they go so far as to keep a weapon with them in public.
 The question of gun ownership deterring violence in the U.S. continues to draw debate, but that doesn’t stop many of those we spoke to from admitting to owning a gun to keep themselves safe.